HC: Civil Division (Uganda)

 27 October 2017

-Law Council unlawfully barred graduates from accredited universities from sitting pre-entry Bar exams; UAOTI/NCHE regulates undergraduate law programmes.
+Law Council acted irrationally by barring UAOTI‑accredited law graduates from pre-entry Bar exams; NCHE regulates undergraduate accreditation.

 26 October 2017

-Temporary injunction improper where obstructing wall was already completed and damages were an adequate remedy.
+Temporary injunction refused where construction was complete, status quo retained the obstruction and damages were an adequate remedy.

 24 October 2017